-- 1 In the lookup window, click Filters. - 2 To delete a filter, in the Filters window, select <none> in the filter's Column field. - 3 To delete all filters, click Reset.
-The filters are cleared, and any filters from the custom lookup, if one exists, are restored. - 4 Click OK.
+- 1. In the lookup window, click Filters. - 2.
+To delete one filter, in the filter's Column field, select <none>.
+The filter row is cleared. - 3.
+To delete all filters, click Reset.
+The filters are cleared, and any filters from the custom lookup, if one exists, are restored. - 4.
+Click OK.